wisn/hanum/README.md

 This library written in Haskell with The Haskell Tool Stack.
 Below is an installation and demo for the UNIX-like operating system.

+Make sure you have [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) installed on your system before running these commands.

 ```
 $ git clone https://github.com/wisn/hanum.git
 $ cd hanum